 What's an REO?

-REO's or Real Estate Owned are houses which have been foreclosed upon and are now owned by the bank or mortgage company.
-This differs from a property up for foreclosure auction.
+REO's or Real Estate Owned are houses which have been foreclosed upon and are presently held by the bank or mortgage company.
+This is different than a property up for foreclosure auction.
 When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be willing to pay with cash in hand.
-Finally, you'll receive the property totally as is.
-That possibly may include prevailing liens and even current tenants that may require expulsion.
+You must also be able to pay with cash in hand.
+Finally, you'll accept the property entirely as is.
+That possibly may comprise prevailing liens and even current tenants that need to be thrown out.

-A REO, on the other hand, is a more tidy and attractive deal.
+A REO, on the other hand, is a much neater and attractive option.
 The REO property didn't find a buyer during foreclosure auction.
-Now the bank owns it.
-The bank will see to the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
+Now the lender owns it.
+The lender will handle the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from typical disclosure requirements.
-In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects of which they are knowledgeable.
+For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects they are aware of.

-It's occasionally presume that any REO must be a bargain and an chance for easy money.
+It is occasionally though that any REO must be a steal and an chance for easy money.
 This usually isn't true.
-You have to be prudent about buying a REO if your intent is profit from the sell.
-While it's true that the bank is often anxious to sell it fast, they are also strongly interested to get as much as they can for it.
+You have to be prudent about buying a REO if your intent is make a profit.
+While it's true that the bank is usually anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+The bargains with money making potential exist, and many people do very well flipping foreclosures.
+However there are also many REO's that are not good buys and not likely to turn a profit.

-Most lenders have a REO department that you'll work with in buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for receiving offers.
-Since banks almost always sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Most lenders have a REO department that you'll work with while buying a REO property from them.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for receiving offers.
+Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've made your offer, you can expect the bank to counter offer.
-Then it will be your decision whether to accept their counter, or make another counter offer.
-Realize, you'll be contending with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've submitted your offer, you can expect the bank to respond with a counter offer.
+Then it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
+Understand, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.